AakashGaurab/Revision/Javascript/Readme.md

 - In summary, call and apply are used to invoke a function with a specified this value and arguments, while bind is used to create a new function with a specified this value and optional arguments.
 The main difference between call and apply is how they handle arguments: call takes arguments one by one, while apply takes an array of arguments [3].

+# what is lexically scoping?
+- Lexical scoping, also known as static scoping, is a concept in programming languages that determines how the scope of variables is determined based on the physical structure of the code, specifically its nesting within blocks or functions.
+Lexical scoping is often contrasted with dynamic scoping, where the scope of a variable is determined by the order of function calls at runtime.